Small for gestational age: Diagnosis

-The condition is determined by birth weight and/or length.
+The condition is defined by birth weight and/or length.

-A related condition, intrauterine growth restriction, is generally diagnosed by measuring the mother's uterus, with the fundal height being less than it should be for that stage of the pregnancy.
+Intrauterine growth restriction is generally diagnosed by measuring the mother's uterus, with the fundal height being less than it should be for that stage of the pregnancy.
 If it is suspected, the mother will usually be sent for an ultrasound to confirm.

+There are numerous Single Nucleotide Polymorphisms (SNPs), or other genetic mutations, that increase the risk of having a small for gestational age baby.

 Management

-Ninety percent of babies born SGA catch up in growth by the time they reach 2 years old.
-However, all SGA babies should be watched for signs of failure to thrive, hypoglycemia and other conditions common to SGA babies (see below).
-Hypoglycemia is common in asymmetrical SGA babies because their larger brains burn calories at a faster rate than their usually limited fat stores hold.
+Ninety percent of babies born SGA catch up in growth by the time they reach two years old.
+For the ten percent of those without catch-up growth by two years old, an endocrinologist should be consulted.
+Some cases warrant growth hormone therapy.

+Hypoglycemia is common in asymmetrical SGA babies because their larger brains burn calories at a faster rate than their usually limited fat stores can hold.
 Hypoglycemia is treated by frequent feedings and/or additions of cornstarch-based products (such as Duocal powder) to the feedings.

-For the 10 percent of those that are SGA without catchup growth by 2 years old, an endocrinologist should be consulted.
-Some cases warrant growth hormone therapy.
-There are some common conditions and disorders found in many that are SGA (and especially those that are SGA without catchup growth by 2 years old).
-They should be treated by the appropriate specialist:
+Some common conditions and disorders are found in many babies who are SGA (and especially those without catch-up growth by two years old).